 How quickly it progressed

-What drugs (including alcohol and illicit drugs, especially if the person is younger) and dietary supplements (including medicinal herbs) does the person use
+What drugs (including alcohol and recreational drugs, especially if the person is younger) and dietary supplements (including medicinal herbs) the person uses

 Whether any drugs have been started or stopped recently

 Information may also come from medical records, the police, emergency medical personnel, or evidence such as pill bottles and certain documents.
 Documents such as a checkbook, recent letters, or notification of unpaid bills or missed appointments can indicate a change in mental function.

 If delirium is accompanied by agitation and hallucinations, delusions, or paranoia, it must be distinguished from a psychosis due to a psychiatric disorder, such as manic-depressive illness Bipolar Disorder In bipolar disorder (formerly called manic-depressive illness), episodes of depression alternate with episodes of mania or a less severe form of mania called hypomania.
 Mania is characterized... read more or schizophrenia Schizophrenia Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more .
 Typically, people with a psychosis due to a psychiatric disorder do not have confusion or memory loss, and the level of consciousness does not change.
 Psychotic behavior that begins during old age usually indicates delirium or dementia.

 During the physical examination, doctors check for signs of disorders that can cause delirium, such as infections and dehydration.
 A neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
 Examination... read more is also done.

 Mental status testing